 - Be enrolled in each unit at your university by the census date;

-- Submit a valid request for Commonwealth support and HECS-HELP form by the census date (or earlier administrative date) to your university
+- Submit a valid request for Commonwealth support and a HECS-HELP form to your university by the census date (or earlier administrative date).

 If making your compulsory repayments will cause you serious financial hardship, you can apply to defer your repayments.
 You can get some leniency.
 However, the debt will never disappear, even if you declare bankruptcy.
-Repayments will restart when you earn over the minimum repayment threshold.
-A HECS-HELP debt is cancelled upon death.
+A HECS-HELP debt is only ever cancelled upon death.

-If you plan to live and work overseas and have HECS-HELP or training support loan, you are required to:
+If you plan to live and work overseas and have HECS-HELP or training support loan, you must:

-- update your contact details and submit an overseas travel notification within seven days of leaving Australia.
-This is if you have an intention to (or already) reside overseas for 183 days or more in any 12 months
+- Update your contact details and submit an overseas travel notification within seven days of leaving Australia.
+This is if you have an intention to (or already) reside overseas for 183 days or more in any 12-month period;

-- lodge your worldwide income or a non-lodgment advice.
+- Lodge your worldwide income or non-lodgment advice.

 You can report your worldwide income through your Australian registered tax agent or by accessing ATO online services through myGov.

-If you use an Australian registered tax agent to lodge on your behalf, they can lodge after the 31 October deadline.
+Pro tax tip: If you use an Australian registered tax agent to lodge on your behalf, they can lodge after the usual 31 October deadline.

-Your upfront payment may save you money.
+If you’re organised upfront, you can save yourself precious pennies.
 Keep all work-related receipts and claim deductions for everything you’re entitled to.
 This can reduce your taxable income and minimise your compulsory annual repayment amount.
 In doing so, you give yourself greater control over when and how you pay back your debt.

 ITP’s tax accountants were all students once too.
 We have the expertise and personal experience to help you make informed decisions about your HECS-HELP loan.
 If your tax return is a little more complicated or you’re unsure about what you can and can’t claim, this is our area of speciality too.
-Make an appointment with one of our tax consultants.
-We’ll work out exactly what you need to minimise your tax and maximise your refund.
+Make an appointment with one of our tax consultants today, and we’ll work out exactly what you need to do to minimise your tax obligations and maximise your refund.